How to use fermented foods to your vaginal advantage

 Fermented Foods for vaginas and guts

 The importance of prebiotics and fermented foods cannot be overstated when it comes to supporting your vaginal microflora and reproductive health.
-Your bowels affect not only your microbial communities, but your hormone levels.
+Your bowels affect not only microbial communities but also hormone levels.

-You can swallow as many of the highest-quality probiotics you can afford but if the bacteria don’t have anything to eat, it is a waste of money.
-You just poop them straight out, dead.
-Soluble fibre makes an ideal food source, and is called a prebiotic.
+You can swallow as many of the highest-quality probiotics as you can afford, but it is a waste of money if the bacteria don’t have anything to eat.
+You poop them straight out, dead.
+Soluble fibre is an ideal food source, known as a prebiotic.

 Here are good sources of 6 grams (0.2 ounces) of inulin